Travis Kelce: Entertainment

 In January 2016, Kelce starred in the E!
 Entertainment Television dating show Catching Kelce, choosing Maya Benberry as the winner.
 In 2020, Kelce appeared as a fictionalized version of himself in the first episode of the comedy series Moonbase 8.
 Kelce was featured in Kelce, a feature-length documentary about his brother Jason's football career and private life that was released on Amazon Prime on September 11, 2023.
 Within 24 hours, it was the most-watched movie among U.S. subscribers to the streaming service.
 In May 2023, he signed with Creative Artists Agency for off-the-field representation while keeping his agent for his NFL representation.
 Kelce hosted Saturday Night Live on March 4, 2023, and appeared in a sketch with his brother Jason and SNL cast members Heidi Gardner and Chloe Fineman.
 He also made a cameo appearance on the October 14, 2023, episode.
 In 2024, it was announced that Kelce will host a reboot for the game show Are You Smarter than a 5th Grader? on Amazon Prime Video.
-The show will be titled Are You Smarter than a Celebrity? with a 20-episode season.

-In 2023, Kelce became an executive producer of the war comedy-drama film My Dead Friend Zoe (2024) and of the documentary King Pleasure about the life of American artist Jean-Michel Basquiat.
-Kelce was cast in his first major acting role in Ryan Murphy's FX horror series Grotesquerie where he will star opposite Niecy Nash-Betts, Courtney B. Vance, and Lesley Manville.
+The show was titled Are You Smarter than a Celebrity? with a 20-episode season.
+In 2024 Kelce was cast in his first major acting role in Ryan Murphy's FX horror series Grotesquerie where he starred opposite Niecy Nash-Betts, Courtney B. Vance, and Lesley Manville.